rlberry-py/rlberry/docs/contributing.md

 The examples gallery is constructed using sphinx-gallery, see its [documentation](https://sphinx-gallery.readthedocs.io/en/latest/) for more information.

-### Other documentation
+### Markdown and link between documentation pages.

 The documentation is done using sphinx, each article can be written either in reStructuredText (rst) format or in markdown.
 For markdown support, we use myst-parser (see its [documentation](https://myst-parser.readthedocs.io/en/latest/using/intro.html)).
+The examples and docstrings on the other hand use only rst.

 If you need to cross-reference your documentations, you can use for rst: